Generic Name: ombitasvir, paritaprevir, and ritonavir (om BIT as vir, PAR i TA pre vir, and ri TOE na vir)

 What is Technivie?

 Technivie contains a comination of ombitasvir, paritaprevir, and ritonavir.
-Ombitasvir, paritaprevir, and ritonavir are antiviral medicines that prevent hepatitis C virus (HCV) from multiplying in your body.
+Ombitasvir, paritaprevir, and ritonavir are all antiviral medicines that prevent hepatitis C virus (HCV) from multiplying in your body.

 Technivie is sometimes given together with another drug called ribavirin.